 On February 1 2016, the World Health Organization (WHO) declared the Zika virus a Public Health Emergency of International Concern.
 Zika has continued to spread geographically where Aedes mosquitoes are present, with 84 countries reporting infections.
-With promising results internationally, the World Mosquito Program’s Wolbachia method is helping to reduce Aedes aegypti-borne diseases, including Zika, dengue and chikungunya.
+With promising results internationally, the World Mosquito Program’s Wolbachia method is helping to reduce diseases transmitted by Aedes aeypti mosquitoes, including Zika, dengue and chikungunya.

 First identified in Ugandan monkeys in 1947, and in humans in 1952, the Zika virus was almost dormant for six decades.
 Global outbreaks in 2015 were recorded in Africa, the Americas, Asia and the Pacific, with Brazil reporting an association between Zika virus infection during pregnancy and microcephaly and Guillain-Barré Syndrome.